-Preschool programs are offered to children at economic disadvantage or educational risk, children typically developing, and children with disabilities.
+Preschool programs are offered to children at an economic disadvantage or educational risk, children typically developing, and children with disabilities.
 This includes an integrated setting where functional, developmentally appropriate activities are developed to facilitate growth in each child.
-70+ professionals serve over 400 families in ten school districts, including speech-language pathologists and a full range of instructional and support services.
+70+ professionals serve over 600 families in eleven school districts, including speech-language pathologists and a full range of instructional and support services.

 First Start Program

-The First Start preschool classroom is designed to meet the needs of children requiring concentration academic, social–emotional, communication and/or behavioral intervention.
+The First Start preschool classroom is designed to meet the needs of children requiring concentration in academic, social-emotional, communication, and/or behavioral intervention.

 TALK is an auditory-oral preschool classroom where children with hearing loss learn to listen and talk.
 This is a unique educational program in Summit County and an option for families who have chosen spoken language as the primary means of communication for their child.

 Summit ESC’s Early Childhood Itinerant Services include any form of specially designed instruction provided by an Early Childhood Intervention Specialist (ECIS) or related service provider.
 Itinerant services are provided in the setting where the child or the child and parent(s) is located, as opposed to providing services at a centralized location that is geared toward serving students with disabilities.

 District Closing or Delay information will be posted on NewsNet5.com